technicat/TootSDK/FORK.md

 ## Notifications

-- TootClient.getNotifications() takes an optional with include_types parameter, corresponding to the ones supported by Pleroma/Akkoma, but just specifying types seems to work for all platforms that filter (except friendica which only filter using `exclude_types`, but that seems buggy, e.g. doesn't filter out reblog, so better to not filter in that case)
+- TootClient.getNotifications() takes an optional with include_types parameter, corresponding to the ones supported by Pleroma/Akkoma, but just specifying types (flavour-specific handling of arguments is removed) seems to work for all platforms that filter (except friendica which only filter using `exclude_types`, but that seems buggy, e.g. doesn't filter out reblog, so better to not filter in that case).

 ## Cleanup